By Brandon Voss

 Originally published on Advocate.com February 26 2010 1:00 PM ET

-Advocate.com: Before we discuss your film, can we please talk about the fact that you recently appeared on The Oprah Winfrey Show, where you inspired Oprah to sing Beyoncé’s “If I Were a Boy” to your face?
+Advocate.com: Before we discuss your film, let’s talk about the fact that you recently appeared on The Oprah Winfrey Show, where Oprah sang Beyoncé’s “If I Were a Boy” to your face.

 Kimberly Reed: [Laughs] That was really weird.
 That was the only time I was afraid up there, because I was afraid she was going to ask me to sing.
 That whole experience was pretty intense — it was my first trip to Chicago — and it all happened very fast.
 I really think my mom stole the show; what she said was awesome.
 But this whole thing’s like a roller-coaster ride, so I’m just trying to hang on.

 I first learned about you and Prodigal Sons from reading your six-page profile in the January issue of Details.
 Since it’s a men’s magazine, the article focuses heavily on your previous life as a golden-boy jock.
 How did you feel about that piece as an introduction to much of the world?

 Rick Moody is a great writer, so it was an honor to have him tell my story.
 I was a big fan of his writing even before I met him at the Yaddo artists’ colony.
 I love his elevated style of writing — he gets enamored with his subjects and runs wild with them — so it was cool to see him do that with our story.
 A lot of the article was about my days in high school — the glory days and stuff like that — but that is a big part of my story and a big part of the film.

 The Details piece points out that you can “pass,” which is a term you use yourself in the film.
 Talk to me about your idea of passing, because that notion is often considered counterproductive or offensive within the gay community.